Your Transit Department

 Upcoming Holiday Schedule

-On Friday, April 2, 2021, Battle Creek Transit's Administrative offices will be closed for Good Friday but Buses and Tele-Transit WILL be running.
+On Monday, May 31, 2021, Battle Creek Transit will be closed for Memorial Day.
+Buses and Tele-Transit WILL NOT be running.

 Bids & Proposal Solicitations!